Oguzhan13/ASP.NETCoreWebAPI_WithJWT_UsingBogus/README.md

 # ASP.NETCoreWebAPI_WithJWT_UsingBogus
 Two Project: Using bogus for fake data, using JWT for Authentication

-## ASP.NET Core Web API with JWT Authentication Using Bogus
+## ASP.NET Core Web API Using Bogus
 This project is a sample ASP.NET Core Web API application with JWT (JSON Web Tokens) authentication implemented using Bogus for generating fake data.
 It provides a basic setup for user registration, login, and accessing secure endpoints.

 NuGet Packages